 Despite Kate Moss’s views on basics, I think I kinda love them.
 In the beauty world at least.
-If you’re looking for some basic beauty buys that won’t cost a fortune then come on in…
+If you’re looking for some everyday beauty essentials that you’ll want to buy again and again then come on in…

-There was a time I used to feel shame (shame, shame) when I picked up one of these in Superdrug.
-I’d have to hide under other items in my basket in the way you do with tampons and condoms so that it was out of sight from other customers who were sure to see it and judge (shame, shame).
+There was a time I used to feel awkward when I picked up one of these in Superdrug.
+I’d have to hide under other items in my basket in the way you do with tampons and condoms so that it was out of sight from other customers who were sure to see it and judge.
 Or maybe that’s just me.
 Either way, Mitchum doesn’t exactly scream glamour.
 However, it sure as hell does the job.
-This guy has saved me from many, many emergencies.
-Y’know, like when the air con is broken and you’re in a boiling hot meeting with only some man-made fibres between you and the professional suicide of HAVING A PERSONAL ODOUR ISSUE AT WORK.
+Mitchum deodorant has saved me from many, many emergencies.
+Y’know, the kind of emergencies like when you’re in a boiling hot meeting at work (pre-lockdown of course) with only some man-made fibres between you and the professional suicide of HAVING A PERSONAL ODOUR ISSUE AT WORK.
 That one.

 Trouble finding the perfect mascara?
-Well, for us, it has to be this one.
-When the rest of the world seems to have gone mad pushing all these gimmicky new wand shapes, which range from curved to comb-shaped to actual torture device-like wrecking balls that I would not put anywhere near my eye, this one is simple and effective.
+Well, for me, it has to be this Max Factor Masterpiece Max mascara.
+When the rest of the world seems to have gone mad with gimmicky new wand shapes, which range from curved to comb-shaped to actual torture device-like wrecking balls that I wouldn’t put anywhere near my eye, this one is simple and effective.
 It’s like the old black and white movie star of the mascara world; a real classic.
 It’s not too wet, it builds up individual lashes nicely without clumping, and doesn’t migrate onto your cheeks half way through the day.
 Just wonderful.

 Do you agree with my picks – or do you have any other must-own beauty basics to share?